West Herts College: History

 The Watford Library and School of Science and Art began in 1874 on Queens Road, Watford.
 A new building on Hempstead Road for the college was designed by the architects Henry Vaughan Lanchester and Thomas Arthur Lodge and construction of the large, Art Deco-style college, known as the Lanchester Building, began in 1938.
 The new college was located on former lands of the Cassiobury Estate, sold by the Earl of Essex.
 Although the stately home was demolished in 1927, the 17th-century dower house, Little Cassiobury, remained.
 Progress on the new building was interrupted by the advent of World War II and the building remained unfinished throughout the 1940s.
 Watford Technical College was founded in 1947 but it was not until 1953 that Watford Technical College was officially opened in its new premises.

 In the 1980s Watford College of Technology merged with the George Stephenson College (built 1965/66) to form Watford College.
 West Herts College was established in 1991 as part of the reorganisation of Further Education in Hertfordshire.
 It was created from the two local colleges Watford College and Cassio College, and Dacorum College in Hemel Hempstead.
 A new Watford Campus building was constructed in the early 21st century and West Herts College vacated the Lanchester Building; now a locally listed building due to its architectural merit; the Lanchester Building is due to be converted into a primary school.

 In 2017 the College was awarded a Gold rating in the Teaching Excellence Framework administered by the Higher Education Funding Council for England.
 That same year a merger with Stanmore College was announced, but the plans were cancelled after three months.

-Former principals include Elizabeth Rushton (2004-2011), Tony Pitcher (2003-2004), and Andrew Bragg (1997 to 2003).
-Former Watford College principals include Terry Howard (? - 1986), Frank Baker (1986 - 1996), John Loveridge (1996 - 1997).
+Former principals include Elizabeth Rushton (2004–2011), Tony Pitcher (2003–2004), and Andrew Bragg (1997–2003).